ferhatbulut/flutter-clean-architecture-template/README.md

 4. **Swappable infrastructure** — replace Dio or storage without touching Cubits.
 5. **Developer experience** — Mason + documented commands in `main_common.dart` to reduce copy-paste.

----

-## Contributing

-Contributions are welcome: Fork → branch → Pull Request with a clear description and a successful run on the `dev` flavor.

----

-## License

-Add a `LICENSE` file (e.g. MIT) before publishing publicly.